District of Columbia Water and Sewer Authority: Operations

-A President and CEO is responsible for all daily operations and reports to the DC Water Board of Directors.
-The current President/CEO is David L. Gadis.
+A General Manager and CEO is responsible for all daily operations and reports to the DC Water Board of Directors.
+The current GM/CEO is David L. Gadis.

 DC Water purchases drinking water from the Washington Aqueduct division of the Army Corps of Engineers.
 The Aqueduct sources the water from the Potomac River at Great Falls and Little Falls, north of the District.
 The Aqueduct treats the water, and DC Water distributes it through 1300 mi of water pipes throughout the District of Columbia.

 DC Water also manages over 1800 mi of sewer lines and operates the Blue Plains Advanced Wastewater Treatment Plant.
 The plant discharges to the Potomac River at the southernmost tip of the District.